In Arizona, Border Patrol encounters new tactics in migrants' bid to cross into US - KESQ

 In Arizona, Border Patrol encounters new tactics in migrants’ bid to cross into US

-Just south of Tuscon, Arizona, lies one of the most treacherous stretches of the US-Mexico border: 262 miles of hot, dry, often mountainous terrain.
+Just south of Tucson, Arizona, lies one of the most treacherous stretches of the US-Mexico border: 262 miles of hot, dry, often mountainous terrain.

 Patrolling this area — which encompasses some 90,000 square miles — is the responsibility of US Border Patrol Tucson Sector, who we joined for several days of air and ground operations.